secondmindlab/secondmindlab/logs/2025-04_rearchitecting-systems-from-open-cs.md

 ## ⚒️ Infra Outcomes

-This log traces how primitives from MIT OS and Harvard CS50 were translated into [Mindframe Forge](https://github.com/mindfforge)’s early infra:
+This log traces how primitives from MIT OS and Harvard CS50 were translated into [`⚒️ Mindframe Forge`](https://github.com/mindfforge)’s early infra:

 | Concept                      | Product Reflection                    |
 | ---------------------------- | ------------------------------------- |